 Let’s look at MOBAs which are games that fit under the strategy label.
 Urban dictionary describes it as “a new gaming genre.
 Spawned from early forums from the custom map for Starcraft called ‘Aeon of Strife’ and evolved into the most recent Defense of the Ancients or ‘DotA’.”
 Basically, a MOBA is a style of game that requires players to use powerful heroes to take out the opponents’ base.
 Players use a strategy to do this, but most won’t describe DOTA or LoL as strategy, they call them MOBAs because that is ‘most appropriate’.

 The problem is this: if you google MOBAs, Overwatch will show up.
 Overwatch is actually an FPS but it also fits in the above definition of a MOBA.
 Players have to eliminate the objective, play strictly online, and use different paths to get to these objectives.
-The difference between the two categories is that an FPS is strictly a first person view (as the label describes) while MOBAs tend to be top down.
-Neither of the definitions describes the difference in game perspective.
+The difference between the two categories is that an FPS is strictly a first-person view (as the label describes) while MOBAs tend to be top-down.
+Neither of the definitions describes the different in-game perspectives.
 For reference, Urban Dictionary describes FPS as, “a computer game genre that puts the player in a first-person perspective and usually involves shooting down opponents.”
 That is the genre of game but it is lacking in description, as you can tell.

 Finally, I’d like to use an example from The Game Awards in regards to labeling.
 Different games are nominated in categories with little or no description as to what qualifies.
 The largest example of when a category didn’t quite work comes from last year under Best Action/Adventure.
 Mario Odyssey was clumped in with games like Uncharted: The Lost Legacy, Assassin’s Creed: Origins, The Legend of Zelda: Breath of the Wild, and Horizon Zero Dawn.
 It’s not that Mario isn’t action or adventure; it’s that this game is more of a platformer.
 The game is classified as both labels.
 The issue I have with Mario being in the running with the other has a lot to do with its graphics.
 The art styles in all five games are unique but four of them are much more realistic while Mario is more cartoon styled.
 As I said, the game can fit a genre and yet not be at the same level.